-When working with wood, a router table is one of the most important tools you can have in your shop.
+When working with wood, a quality router table is one of the most important tools you can have in your shop.
 This allows you to add intricate details to your projects, enhancing their overall quality and impact.
 Choosing the perfect router table can be difficult with so many options on the market.

 What is a router table?